esl/MongoosePush/guides/local_build.md

 ## Development release

-Build step is really easy.
+The build step is really easy.
 Just type in root of the repository:
 ```bash
 MIX_ENV=dev mix do deps.get, compile, certs.dev, distillery.release
 ```

-Development release is by default configured to connect to local APNS / FCM mock.
+The development release is by default configured to connect to a local APNS / FCM mock.
 This configuration may be changed as needed in `config/dev.exs` file.
-For now, let's just start those mocks so that we can use default dev configuration:
+For now, let's just start those mocks so that we can use the default dev configuration:
 ```bash
 docker-compose -f test/docker/docker-compose.mocks.yml up -d
 ```